vinith0720/pdf_answer/README.md

 The most relevant text from the PDF will be shown here.
 ```
 ## Script Explanation

-User Input for PDF
+1. **User Input for PDF**

-When prompted with Press (y/n) to insert a PDF:, the user can select a PDF file using a file dialog.
+   When prompted with `Press (y/n) to insert a PDF:`, the user can select a PDF file using a file dialog.

-## Text Extraction
+2. **Text Extraction**
    The selected PDF file is processed, and the text is extracted page by page.

-## Querying
+3. **Querying**
    After extracting the PDF text, the script allows the user to enter a query.

-Continuous Interaction
+4. **Continuous Interaction**
    The chatbot remains interactive, accepting multiple queries.

 ## License
 ```
 This project is licensed under the MIT License.
 See the LICENSE file for details.